 My girlfriend and fellow physical therapist, Whitney, and I were in the situation mentioned above not so long ago upon graduating physical therapy school.
 Faced with the high debt burden and relatively modest pay offered to new graduate therapists, we chose to take the road less traveled, so-to-speak, and pursued travel therapy to drastically increase our income potential.

 We encountered many therapists and professors that tried to deter this choice, with the argument that travel therapy is not a good idea for new graduates since experience is limited and mentorship is not readily available.
-Three years later, I can confidently say that choosing travel therapy as a new grad was among the best choices I have made in my life.
+Four years later, I can confidently say that choosing travel therapy as a new grad was among the best choices I have made in my life.

 In a short time, I have had incredible experiences moving and exploring all over the east coast, while also achieving a financial position that has allowed me immense freedom now and into the future.